Rubber Mallet Uses: A Guide

 -

-Various Shapes: Available in different shapes and sizes, you can choose the right hammer for your needs.
+Various Shapes: Available in different sizes, you can choose the right hammer for your needs.

 Choosing the Right Rubber Mallet

-When selecting a rubber mallet, several factors should be considered to ensure you choose the right tool for your needs:
+When choosing a rubber mallet, consider the following factors to ensure you choose the right tool for your needs:

 -